savoirfairelinux/building-inclusive-open-source-software/docs/E-APQ.md

 - The **name**: this is the main title of your component, like for example "Create account Button" or "Language selection ComboBox".
 - The **description**: this should explain to the user what will happen if they interact with this component as well as any additional context information.
 It can be for example "Display your QR code to allow other users to scan it and add you as a contact" or "Use arrows to switch between available accounts".

-In QML code this would look like :
+In QML code this would look like:

 ```QML
 Accessible.role: Accessible.Button